MRNISHITHREDDI/SongBot2.0/README.md

 ## Special Feature
-- Downloads Songs fastly as well as less errors as well as downtime.
+- Downloads Songs fastly and less errors as well as 0 downtime.

 ## Specila Thanks 💓